Skip to Content

 Cats can become anxious in crowded environments.
 Too many people can be overwhelming, especially if your cat is shy or reserved.

 Providing a safe space where they can retreat will help them feel more at ease during gatherings.
-It’s important to respect their need for solitude.
+Encourage guests to give your cat space, and consider using calming aids if necessary.

 8. Strong Scents